MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 91: 05.01.2020
+* I had to change the API to display the blog posts from Contentful.
+I also had to do some changes to be able to view inline images.
+Now I want to add a new menu item, and filter out coding log from the more standard blog posts.

 ## Day 90: 04.01.2020
 * Day 90!
 Yay!
 I connected the Gatsby site to Contentful, where I copied over all my previous blog posts.
 All that remains is to get it live via Netlify.